codr7/sharpl/README.md

 - Zeros and empty strings, arrays and maps are considered false.
 - `=` is generic and compares values deeply, `is` may be used to compare identity.
 - Lambdas actually look like anonymous methods.
-- `eval` evaluates its arguments at emit time.
+- `eval` evaluates once at emit time.
 - Explicit tail calls using `return`.
 - Parens are used for calls only.
 - Most things are callable, simlar to Clojure.